swiftlang/swift/docs/EmbeddedSwift/IntegratingWithSDKs.md

 Finally, we need to define the application's build rules in CMake that will be using CMake logic from the Pico SDK.
 The following content of `CMakeLists.txt` shows how to *manually call swiftc, the Swift compiler* instead of using the recently added CMake native support for Swift, so that we can see the full Swift compilation command.

-We'll also make sure to dynamically set the Swift compiler's target architecture based on the pico board used.
+We'll make sure to dynamically set the Swift compiler's target architecture based on the pico board used.
 This is to support both RP2040 and RP2350 in ARM mode, and RP2350's RISC-V mode.

-Finally, we'll make sure to recursively gather all Pico SDK-related compiler definitions in order to append them to our `swiftc` command.
+We'll also ensure to recursively gather all Pico SDK-related compiler definitions in order to append them to our `swiftc` command.

 ```cmake
 cmake_minimum_required(VERSION 3.13)